gerlichlab/looptrace/docs/running_the_pipeline.md

 ## General workflow
 Once you have the [minimal requirements](#minimal-requirements), this will be the typical workflow for running the pipeline:
 1. __Login__ to the machine: something like `ssh username@ask-Vince-or-Chris-for-the-machine-domain`
-1. __Path creation__: Assure that the necessary filepaths exist; particularly easy to forget are the path to the folder in which analysis output will be placed (the value of `analysis_path` in the parameters config file), and the path to the folder in which the pipeline will place its own files (`-O / --output-folder` argument at the command-line).
+1. __Path creation__: Assure that the necessary filepaths exist; particularly easy to forget are the path to the folder in which analysis output will be placed (the value of `analysis_path` in the parameters config file), and the path to the folder in which the pipeline will place its own files (`--pypiper-folder` argument at the command-line).
 See the [data layout section](#data-layout-and-organisation).
 1. `tmux`: attach to an existing `tmux` session, or start a new one.
 See the [tmux section](#tmux) for more info.
 1. __Docker__: Start the relevant Docker container:
     ```shell